Coriander, Chinese Parsley

-Fresh cilantro leaf is an important ingredient in Mexican and Asian cuisine - its spicy flavor is superb in salsas, stir-fries and curries.
+Fresh cilantro leaf is an important ingredient in Mexican and Asian cuisine, its spicy flavor is superb in salsas, stir-fries and curries.
 The aromatic seeds (Coriander) have an orange-like flavor, are used as seasoning for pastries, beans, stews and sausages.
-'Santo' is slower to bolt than common cilantro.
+Santo is slower to bolt than common cilantro.
 Annual.
 Packet is 2 grams, about 150 seeds.

-'Calyspo is a high-yielding, full-growing, slow-bolting Cilantro which produces up to 3 weeks longer than other Cilantros.
+Calyspo is a high-yielding, full-growing, slow-bolting plant which produces up to 3 weeks longer than most cilantro.
 The easiest to grow Cilantro variety.
 Annual.
 Packet is 2 grams, about 200 seeds.

 How to Plant Cilantro Seeds

 Sow cilantro seed in cell packs or flats, press into soil and lightly cover.
 Darkness aids germination.
 Kept at 65-75°F., gemination averages 7-14 days.
 Transplant seedlings 9-12 inches apart.
 Can direct sow cilantro into prepared seed beds when soil temperature is above 60°F.